Advertiser Disclosure

 Train

-The Blue Line subway is the easiest way to get to Downtown Boston or to head northeast to Wonderland.
-Connections are also possible to the Orange Line at State Street Station for journeys to Back Bay, Fenway Park, and Boston University, and to the Green Line to reach Boston College, Cleveland Circle, or Lechmere.
+The Blue Line subway is the easiest way to reach Downtown Boston or head northeast to Wonderland.
+Connections are also possible to the Orange Line at State Street Station for journeys to Back Bay, Fenway Park, and Boston University, as well as to the Green Line to reach Boston College, Cleveland Circle, or Lechmere.

-Trains operate daily from 6 a.m. to 12:30 a.m. and Massport shuttle buses run regularly between the terminals to the airport station.
+Trains operate daily from 6 a.m. to 12:30 a.m., and Massport shuttle buses run regularly between the terminals and the airport station.

 Buses

-The Silver Line SL1 bus service operates from Chelsea to Dudley Square, stopping at BOS.
+The Silver Line SL1 bus service operates between Chelsea and Dudley Square, with stops at BOS.
 Buses run from outside each terminal, and the journey from the airport to South Station is free (not from South Station to the airport).
 From here, passengers can connect to Amtrak, Commuter Rail, and the Red Line for Harvard University, Massachusetts General Hospital, and MIT.

-The Logan Express offers parking at its bus terminals in Braintree, Framingham, Peabody, and Woburn with passengers then riding direct services to the airport.
+The Logan Express offers parking at its bus terminals in Braintree, Framingham, Peabody, and Woburn, with passengers then riding direct services to the airport.
 Parking is $7 per day with journey times from 30 to 45 minutes.
-Buses arrive and depart to and from all terminals.
+Buses arrive and depart from all terminals.

-There are also several private bus companies that operate from BOS to all over Massachusetts, New Hampshire, and the Northeast.
+Several private bus companies also operate from BOS throughout Massachusetts, New Hampshire, and the Northeast.

 Taxi